 It is sometimes difficult to handle anonymous complaints.
 In these cases, the ‘perpetrator’ is unaware that their own behavior has been perceived as bullying or harassment.
 Also, all parties rights are to be respected including the accused.

 In order find successful resolutions, BI would like individuals to feel that they can openly and directly make complaints.
-Simultaneously, BI will ensure that all complains are treated in a sensitive and fair manner in line with how the student would like the situation to be handled.
+Simultaneously, BI will ensure that all complains are treated in a sensitive and fair manner in consultation with the student.

 Who you should contact?